lix-project/lix/src/nix/registry-add.md

 # Description

-This command adds an entry to the user registry that maps flake reference *from-url* to flake reference *to-url*.
+This command adds an entry to the user registry that maps flake reference *from-url* to flake reference *to-url*, where *from-url* must be a shorthand like 'nixpkgs' or 'nixpkgs/nixos-20.03'.
 If an entry for *from-url* already exists, it is overwritten.

 Entries can be removed using [`nix registry remove`](./nix3-registry-remove.md).